Skip to content

 Service Image Port(s) Description

-airflow-init Custom (Dockerfile.airflow) - Database migration, user creation
+airflow-init Custom (docker/airflow) - Database migration, user creation, Spark connection

-postgres postgres:13 - (internal only) Airflow metadata database
+postgres postgres:16-alpine - (internal only) Airflow + MLflow metadata database (see note below)

 Service Image Port(s) Description